 Stalmine Hall Park Location

-Stalmine Hall Park are located near the banks of the River Wyre which is well known for it’s fishing spots and clubs.
+Stalmine Hall Park are located near the banks of the River Wyre which is well known for its fishing spots and clubs.
 The huge array of different fish that populate the river draws in many fishing enthusiasts and you can get day passes for many sections of the river.
-If you aren’t keen on fishing then you can simply enjoy the tranquility of walking and sitting next to such a beautiful river.
-The A588 is the main road that passes along Stalmine Hall Park and is the main road between Hambleton and Lancaster .
+If you aren't keen on fishing then you can simply enjoy the tranquillity of walking and sitting next to such a beautiful river.
+The A588 is the main road that passes along Stalmine Hall Park and is the main road between Hambleton and Lancaster.
 Served by two bus services, the 2C and the 24 where you can travel to Knott End, Cleveleys and Blackpool.

 The following rules of occupation are good management of Mobile Parks and the benefit of all who use them.
 Where Agreements for the occupation of Mobile Home pitches are entered into, these rules form part of the Agreement.

 1. Only Mobile Homes of propriety manufacture which conform to the defenitions contained in the Caravan Sites and Control of Development Act 1960, the Caravan Sites Act 1968 and the Mobile Home Act 1983 are accepted.

 2. Mobile Homes must be kept in sound and clean condition, decoration and external colour must be maintained to the satisfaction of the Site Owner.
 Wheels must not be removed without permission.
 No external alteration of or addition to the Mobile Home or pitch is permitted without the prior or approval of the Site Owner.